HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_navigating.md

 }
 ```

-A Chassis represents a physical or virtual container of compute resources with attrbutes such as FRU information, power supplies, temperature, etc.  To find a chassis `GET /redfish/v1/chassis` and iterate the "Members" array in the returned JSON.
+A Chassis represents a physical or virtual container of compute resources with attributes such as FRU information, power supplies, temperature, etc.  To find a chassis `GET /redfish/v1/chassis` and iterate the "Members" array in the returned JSON.
 Each member has a link to a chassis.

 Find a chassis by iterating the chassis collection at `/redfish/v1/chassis/`.

-You can then GET the chassis, PATCH values, or perform Actions.

 ## Find the iLO Management Processor